daniyalsaeed20/finance_manager/docs/features/income-tracking.md

 # Income Tracking Feature

 ## Overview
-The Income Tracking feature is the core functionality that allows barbers and salon owners to log their daily income from services and tips.
-It provides a comprehensive system for managing service templates, recording daily transactions, and tracking income over time.
+The Income Tracking feature is the core functionality that allows users to log their daily income from various sources and tips.
+It provides a comprehensive system for managing income templates, recording daily transactions, and tracking income over time.

 ## Key Components